Top 13 Venture Capital Firms Investing in AgTech Startups

 Image of Cleveland Avenue - Top VCs in AgTech

-Cleveland Avenue is a venture capital firm that invests in food, beverage, and technology companies.
-They support businesses across the full lifecycle, from initial seed funding to later-stage growth rounds.
+Cleveland Avenue is a venture capital firm that invests in food, beverage, and technology companies with the potential to drive significant growth.
+They support businesses across the entire lifecycle, from seed and early-stage rounds to later-stage growth equity.

 • Investment stages: Seed, early-stage, late-stage venture, private equity

-• Industries of focus: AgTech, Food and Beverage, E-Commerce, AI, Robotics, Wellness
+• Industries of focus: Food and Beverage, AgTech, Artificial Intelligence (AI), Robotics, E-Commerce, Lifestyle

 • Founded: 2015